 Protect Your Real Estate Business During a Downturn

 Even during a downturn, it’s important to protect your business.
 This is not a time to cut back on your E&O insurance or cut corners.
-It is time to make sure you are paying attention to changes in regulations.
+It is time to make sure you’re paying attention to changes in regulations.
 This includes understanding any loosening of regulations or new ones.
-Keep checking our CoronaVirus landing page for updates.
+Keep checking our CoronaVirus page for updates.